ABRG-Models/morphologica/README.md

 Library code used in models developed by Stuart P. Wilson, Seb James and co-workers in the Wilson Lab.

+**New** morphologica has a YouTube channel with some demo/tutorial content: https://www.youtube.com/playlist?list=PLwiQ_IuTOr_Us9_tBde96VLYQlRWOYeAP

 This header-only c++ code installs headers which contain **simulation support facilities** for our simulations of dynamical systems.